martin-p-bauer/2018_JWP/part2/Ontology_Selection+Creation.md

 - Locality Module Extractor tool: https://www.cs.ox.ac.uk/isg/tools/ModuleExtractor/

 Furthermore, if the existing ontologies does not meet all the requirements explicated in the OSRD, they need to be extended.
-For that purpose, it is advisable to separate the required knowledge in well-decoupled ontology modules which has in benefits: scalability for querying data and reasoning on ontologies; scalability for evolution and maintenance; complexity management; understandability; context-awareness and personalization; and reuse [4].
-For example, when some of the ontology modules is updated, thus minimizing this way the impact of these changes in other modules and the global ontology.
+For that purpose, it is advisable to separate the required knowledge in well-decoupled ontology modules which has its benefits: scalability for querying data and reasoning on ontologies; scalability for evolution and maintenance; complexity management; understandability; context-awareness and personalization; and reuse [4].
+For example, when some of the ontology modules are updated, thus minimizing this way the impact of these changes in other modules and the global ontology.

 It is also recommendable to use Ontology Design Patterns (ODP) as building blocks to create new ontology modules.
 An ODP is a modelling solution to solve a recurrent ontology design problem.
 The ODP repository collects and makes ODPs available on the web.
 It may contain a solution created by somebody else who already faced the same modelling challenge